allisterb/osiris/README.md

 * Python 3.8+

 ## Installation
-### Requirements
+### Hardware requirements
 osiris requires a TigerGraph instance with at least 32GB of RAM.
-Data loading into TigerGraph can take a lot pf disk space so it's recommened you have at least 100GB available.
+Data loading into TigerGraph can take a lot of disk space so it's recommended you have at least 100GB available.
+On a 8vCPU x 32 GB RAM TigerGraph cloud instance with 100G disk storage, about 34M event vertices and 68M edges shaped from the [GDELT Events dataset](https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/) take about 20GB RAM abnd about 40GB disk space.
+This represents about a quarter of the 134M event vertices in the `osiris-347701.gdelt_snapshots.events_actors_20200400_` table on Google BigQuery which contains all GDELT events extracted and shaped from 2020-04-20 to 20220-04-20.

 ### CLI and Jupyter
 1. Create a Python venv e.g `python -m venv osiris` and activate it.
 2. Clone the repo and its submodules: `git clone https://github.com/allisterb/osiris --recurse-submodules`.